sunnyvalechha/Aws-Eks/README.md

-EKS is a managed Kubernetes offering or a enterprise supported Kubernetes from AWS.
+**EKS** is a managed Kubernetes offering or a enterprise supported Kubernetes from AWS.

-* AWS EKS - EKS Cluster has four major parts:
+EKS Cluster has four major parts:

 1. EKS Control Plane: Contains Kubernetes master components like etcd, kube-apiserver, kube-controller.
 It is managed service by AWS.
 2. Worker Nodes & Node Groups: Group of EC2 instance where we run our application workloads.